Kenshiro-28/Altered-Beast-AI/README.md

 ### Game ROM

-This program has been tested with the world version of the game.
+This program has been tested with the USA, Europe version of the game.
 Run this command in the folder containing the ROM file:

 ```
 $ python3 -m retro.import ./